jalaxy33/ffi-templates/rust-to-python/README.md

 ### [Optional] 5.
 Run pyo3 in Rust codes

-If you want to run rust codes that use pyo3 (e.g. for testing), make sure the Python environment is correctly set.
+If you want to run rust codes that use pyo3 (e.g. [tests/test.rs](./tests/test.rs)), make sure the Python environment is correctly set.

 pyo3 requires Python executable to be found in the environment.
 You can set the `VIRTUAL_ENV` environment variable in [.cargo/config.toml](./.cargo/config.toml):